bankofcanada/TutorialsEcon.jl/FRB-US/main.md

 first time we load the model file it takes some time to compile, and after that loading is much faster.

-The FRB-US model we will be working with is located in [`models/FRBUS_VAR.jl`](models/FRBUS_VAR.jl).
+The FRB/US model we will be working with is located in [`models/FRBUS_VAR.jl`](models/FRBUS_VAR.jl).
 This file was automatically generated from the `model.xml` file contained within [`frbus_package.zip`](https://www.federalreserve.gov/econres/us-models-package.htm).